 The Antoniou Family Olive Oil Press is an olive mill that sits outside Glossa village.
 It can be found just off the coastal road between Glossa and Agios Ioannis Kastri.

 If you call ahead, he is more than happy to provide you with a free tour and tasting.
-Both Koroneiki and Amphis (local Skopelos) olives are harvested here.
+Both Koroneiki and Amphis olives are used in production and harvested directly from groves on Skopelos.

 Even if you don’t consider yourself a connoisseur of olive oils, taking a tour of the olive groves and production facility is a worthwhile experience.
 It aids you in understanding one of the staple products in Greek culinary culture.